Arilas/minorm/docs/guide/getting-started.md

 }
 ```

-If you want to read about other conenction configuration parameters please read [mysqljs/mysql doc](https://github.com/mysqljs/mysql#connection-options).
+If you want to read about other connection configuration parameters please read [mysqljs/mysql doc](https://github.com/mysqljs/mysql#connection-options).

 Please note that minorm by default use connection pool, so there's additional config [here](https://github.com/mysqljs/mysql#pool-options)